dhruba-c/dhruba-c.github.io/index.md

 Hello!
 I am **Dhrubajyoti**, a PhD student at Ashoka University, specializing in Economics.

-My interest in education in general goes beyond the scope of research; I am deeply engaged in exploring of teaching pedagogies.
+My interest in education in general goes beyond the scope of research; I am deeply engaged in exploring teaching pedagogies and connecting research to teaching.
 In addition to my academic pursuits, I am involved in various other activities, one of which is writing.
 I maintain a blog where I share my reflections and insights as I navigate different aspects of life.

 This website was created to offer a more comprehensive understanding of who I am beyond my academic achievements.
 In doing so, I aim to contribute to a discourse that values authenticity and humanity, with the hope that my experiences might resonate with others.